Ukraine's PM says main task is to build army to stop Russia

 Yatseniuk is in power-sharing talks with President Petro Poroshenko and others to form a coalition as quickly as possible following an Oct.
 26 election, won by groups led by the president and prime minister, who with other pro-Western forces swept pro-Russian groups out of parliament.

-Increasing violence, truce violations and unmarked armoured convoys travelling across the rebel-held region have aroused fears that a shaky Sept.5 ceasefire could collapse.
+Increasing violence, truce violations and unmarked armored convoys traveling across the rebel-held region have aroused fears that a shaky Sept.5 ceasefire could collapse.
 Kiev says the convoys are carrying Russian troops; Russia, as it has in the past, denies its forces are there.

 "Building an army, which is capable of stopping aggression from Russia, is the number one task," Yatseniuk told journalists.